LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 - `aggregateCommit`: This property contains the aggregate signature for a certificate for a certain block height.
   Based on this, any node can create a certificate for the corresponding height.
   See the [Introduce a certificate generation mechanism][lip-certificate-generation] LIP for more details.
-- `maxHeightPrevoted`: This property is related to the [Lisk BFT protocol][lip-weighted-BFT] and is used for the fork choice rule.
+- `maxHeightPrevoted`: This property is related to the [Lisk-BFT protocol][lip-weighted-BFT] and is used for the fork choice rule.
-- `maxHeightGenerated`: This property is related to the [Lisk BFT protocol][lip-weighted-BFT] and is used to check for contradicting block headers.
+- `maxHeightGenerated`: This property is related to the [Lisk-BFT protocol][lip-weighted-BFT] and is used to check for contradicting block headers.
 - `validatorsHash`: This property authenticates the set of validators active from the next block onward.
-It is used to [generate certificates][lip-certificate-generation] from the block header.
+It is important for cross-chain certification and included in certificates.

 ### Change Generator Public Key to Generator Address